 The drivers in a PXI Express system must support the operations listed in this section.
 The operations are specified here by their names, input parameters, and output parameters.
-Output parameters are differentiated by an asterisk in the parameter list.
-Although this corresponds roughly to the C language notation for passing a pointer, it does not necessarily indicate that a pointer is used in the implementation.
+The asterisk () is used to indicate output parameters and does not have any relation to programming language-specific datatype syntax; for language-specific datatypes, refer to the appropriate Driver Software Bindings section in Chapter 4.